phenyl/phenyl/README.md

 # Usage

-Phenyl needs you to implement 2 features, one is GeneralTypeMap and the other is functionalGroup.
+Phenyl needs you to implement 2 features, one is **GeneralTypeMap** and the other is **functionalGroup**.
-GeneralTypeMap is type definition that describes request and response of each entity and auth information. functionalGroup is implementation to notify Phenyl about the domain that we want to use.
+**GeneralTypeMap** is type definition that describes shape of request and response of each entity and auth information.
+**functionalGroup** is implementation to notify Phenyl about the domain that we want to use.
 If you want to know more details, see [example](./modules/standards/test/standard-definition-authentication.test).

 # License